google/rescue-tools-reiserfs/README.md

 significant amount of time and may spend a significant amount of time on unused or unimportant data.

+_This is not an officially supported Google product_.
+It was simply developed by a Google engineer to scratch an itch.

 I had a crashed 80 GB hard disk from 2006 that I wanted recover more data from before wiping for recycling.
 In 2006 I had recovered some data from it by manually skipping over bad areas with `dd`, but I was time-pressed.
 Trying